x

 Backpacking Preparation / Resupply

-Contact Alex Wierbinski
+Alex Wierbinski

 top of page

-Below left: Good Morning, frosty pack Below right: Hey, I want to camp here!
+Below Left: Good Morning, frosty pack Below Right: Hey, I want to camp here!

 Frosted Backpack

-Backpacking Lake Tahoe to Mount Whitney: Your guide to the High Sierra Crest, including the Tahoe to Yosemite, Pacific Crest, and John Muir Trails
+Your guide to the High Sierra Crest, including the Tahoe to Yosemite, Pacific Crest, and John Muir Trails

 Bear at Silver King Creek, Carson-Iceberg Wilderness

-©Lake Tahoe to Mount Whitney: Crown Jewel of the Pacific Crest Trail
+© Lake Tahoe to Mount Whitney: Crown Jewel of the Pacific Crest Trail